 This drone responds to hand movements instead of a remote and helps develop hand-eye coordination.

-Eight-year-olds like playing in groups and are better at working together than when they were younger, so collaborative activities like baking may appeal, Dr. Gummer said.
+According to Dr. Gummer, 8-year-olds like playing in groups and are better at working together than when they were younger, so collaborative activities like baking may appeal.

 Sports equipment lets kids engage in competition, which is important at this age.
 "Learning to lose and win is an important skill to gain," Dr. Gummer said.